Julian Brazier

-Sir Julian William Hendy Brazier (born 24 July 1953) is a British Conservative Party politician.
-He was the Member of Parliament (MP) for Canterbury from 1987 to 2017.
-Since 2019, he has served as the President of Catholics in the Conservative Party.
+Sir Julian William Hendy Brazier (born 24 July 1953) is a British politician.
+He was the Conservative Party Member of Parliament (MP) for Canterbury from 1987 to 2017.
+He joined Reform UK in 2026.

 Early life and career

 Born into a military family, his father being a lieutenant colonel, Brazier was educated at two independent schools: the Dragon School in Oxford and Wellington College in the village of Crowthorne in Berkshire.
 He then went to Brasenose College, Oxford, graduating with a BA in mathematics and philosophy, later promoted to an Oxford MA.
 He was the President of the Oxford University Conservative Association in 1973.

 Brazier joined the Territorial Army aged 19 in 1972 and served for 13 years, five of which were with 21 SAS(R).
 He was awarded the Efficiency Decoration in 1993.
-He was employed by Charter Consolidated Ltd between 1975 and 1984, being involved in economic research from 1975 to 1977 and corporate finance from 1977 to 1981, and was on the executive committee of the board from 1981 to 1984, when he became a management consultant with HB Maynard International, now owned by Accenture.
+He was employed by Charter Consolidated Ltd between 1975 and 1984, being involved in economic research from 1975 to 1977 and corporate finance from 1977 to 1981, and was secretary to the executive committee of the board from 1981 to 1984, when he became a management consultant with HB Maynard International, now owned by Accenture.

 Brazier contested the 1983 general election in Berwick-upon-Tweed, but was defeated by the Liberal MP Alan Beith by 8,215 votes.
 He contested the Conservative safe seat of Canterbury at the 1987 general election following the retirement of the sitting MP, David Crouch.
 He held the seat with a majority of 14,891.